“They Perched on Their Stilts, Pointing and Daring Me to Break Custom”

 A smirking face suddenly loomed into view, blocking out the skyscape.
 “Juliana.
 What in God’s name are you doing?”

-Jules whipped his head upright, his curtains of black hair tumbling in his eyes.
-He didn’t bother sweeping them back—hoped they’d hide the sudden heat in his pale cheeks.
+Jules whipped his head upright, his thick black forelock tumbling in his eyes.
+He didn’t bother sweeping it back—hoped it would hide the sudden heat in his pale cheeks.
 “Nothing,” he muttered, then kicked himself for answering at all.
 He had a strict policy against responding to anything that wasn’t his name.